xvzcf/tls-interop-runner/README.md

 2. Tests are run with `docker-compose`, with the artifacts copied into a virtual volume.
-To run a test with, say, BoringSSL as server and Cloudflare-Go as client, you must first build the necessary docker images ...
+To run a test with, say, BoringSSL as server and Cloudflare-Go as client, you must first build the necessary docker images:
 ```
 ./bin/runner --client=boringssl --server=cloudflare-go --build
 ```

 3. You're now ready to run tests.
 For example, to run the server-side delegated credential
 test: